UPDATED AUGUST 17, 2019

 Today’s workforce is super-mobile, and digital nomads are a very real thing.
 People can access the internet from practically anywhere, which means more and more people are taking their work on the road (or the plane, or the boat).

-Becoming a digital nomad takes a bit more effort than simply quitting one’s job and jetting off to the nearest white sandy beach.
+Becoming a digital nomad takes a bit more effort than simply quitting one’s job and jetting off to the nearest white sandy beach taking just the right photo for Instagram.
 Spending time abroad while working is a careful balance that requires forethought and planning.

 To support a digital nomad lifestyle you will have to ensure you are financially able, which means paying down debts, traveling light, and, of course, making your work portable so you will have income.

 Whether running their own businesses or logging into the corporate life from a portable device, digital nomads are ready and willing to travel.
 And for those new to gallivanting around the world, many are leaving homes behind.